 In the 1980s, ASQ members began to see how quality could be applied beyond the world of manufacturing.
 Quality, they realized, could make a difference in any organization and touch every person in it.
 Quality began to blossom into a much broader discipline aimed at leading, inspiring, and managing a broad range of businesses and activities, always with a focus on excellence.

 Today, ASQ has become a global organization, with members in more than 130 countries.
-ASQ now has service centers in Mexico, China, and India, and has established strategic alliances with numerous organizations to promote ASQ products and training.
-A rich history and bright future; we are ASQ, the Global Voice of Quality™.
+ASQ now has service centers in Mexico, China, and India, and has established strategic alliances with numerous organizations.
+ASQ empowers people, communities, and organizations across the world to achieve excellence through quality.

 First Shewhart Medal is awarded to Leslie Simon, director of the Ballistics Research Laboratory in Maryland.

 1956Headquarters operations are consolidated in Milwaukee; a full-time administrative secretary is employed to handle expanding operations.
 The International Chapter is formed to provide services to members abroad.

 1959ASQC and the American Statistical Association jointly create Technometrics, a journal covering the physical, chemical, and engineering sciences.

 1960The Education and Training Institute Board is formed with a national program focusing on management seminars and quality control engineering courses.

 1968Industrial Quality Control is replaced by two new publications, Quality Progress magazine and The Journal of Quality Technology.
 The first certification examinations are held for quality engineers.

 1984October is designated National Quality Month by Congress to emphasize to business leaders that quality is essential to U.S. preeminence in products and services.